• Winningest coach in Sacramento State's Div. I history

 A graduate of Sacramento State and a native of Sacramento, Katz’s extensive basketball résumé includes a 39-year career as a basketball coach at the NCAA Div.
 I, junior college and high school levels.
-He recently received a contract extension that will keep him at Sacramento State through the 2017-18 season.
+He recently signed a contract extension that will keep him at Sacramento State through at least the 2019-20 season.